onirix-ar/ox-hunt-geolocated/README.md

 Once it is downloaded, you can open it in your _IDE_ of choice and take a look at the content.
 However, before you run and test the project, you need to set up **Firebase** to store the data (events, users, etc) of the treasure hunt.

+>If you are not able to connect to firestore with code on github, try to update the version of the firebase-functions ([View here]( https://www.npmjs.com/package/firebase-functions)).

 ## Step 2: Set up Firebase
 The Ipsum Hunt example uses **Firebase** to store and consume the data generated in the application and thus you will need to create a **Firebase** account using your Google account and configure a new project to connect it to the application.